The Irgun Zvai Leumi:

 Jewish state.
 This broad goal was largely ful-

-¿lled nine years later when “the national council proclaimed the state of Israel on May 14th, 1948” (Henry 27).
-The end of World War II led the
+¿lled nine years later when “the national council proclaimed the

 United Nations to create the state of Israel and